 Extra Days in Bangkok

 If you have more days to spend in Bangkok, I highly encourage you to check out my handy list of top 30 things to do in Bangkok here.
-This article covers more places to visit in the city to make your holiday more meaningful.
+This article covers more places to visit in the city to make your itinerary more meaningful.

 For instance, you can visit Ayutthaya and enjoy its laid-back atmosphere.
 This place is recognized for its breath-taking, ancient ruins, making it a UNESCO World Heritage Site.